adolsalamanca/dotnetcore-testapi-dockerized/README.md

 ## Authors

-This project has been built around the official .NET and Docker examples with a few changes to expose the WebAPI properly.
+This project has been built around the official .NET and Docker examples.
-* **Adolfo Rodriguez**
+It just have a few adjustments to expose the WebAPI properly.
+*Adolfo Rodriguez*

 ## License